carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 The new part is we’re just now seeing how this has been impacting some of the largest enterprises over time.

 As early as 2023, I could see it in the sites I was working on.
 Mostly the type of sites I was looking at were affilliate sites.
+They were the ones who initially experienced the most dramatic of Helpful Content hits.
+Table of Contents format is a staple of that type of site.

-It’s new for me to see that it's even impacting Google.
+It is new for me to see that it's even impacting Google.
+I was very surprised.
 Apparently even Google isn't immune from its own system.

 They have the same increase in their impressions followed eventually by a sharp drop.